CALL ME BY MY NAME

 Regular readers will know that I love to dig into my collection of old dictionaries and find alternative names that were given to bird species in the past.
 I do this partly because it’s fun and occasionally a folk name will raise a chuckle (for me and I hope for you readers as well), but also because it’s fascinating to see how these labels have been created to describe the bird, and how they’ve changed over time.

-Let’s take the subject of last week’s blog, the Black-Headed Gull, as an example.
+Let’s take one of Old Moor's resident birds, the Black-Headed Gull, as an example.
 In years gone by, had you been travelling around Britain and seen one of these most common of gulls, you would have had to adapt your language as you moved from place to place when describing what you had seen to a local person.

 You’d have to call them Carr Swallow, Pick Mire or Pick Tarn in different parts of Britain.
 Part of these names refer to where they might be found.
 As for the other part, the prefix ‘pick’ is predominantly Scottish, a corruption of the word “pitch”.
 This of course refers to their supposedly pitch black heads - although we all know that it’s really a lovely dark chocolate brown.
 Other names such as White Crow and Pigeon Gull show how common these birds have always been - as common as Crows and Pigeons.